paul-phan/workspace-configs/.roo/rules/interactive_feedback.md

   // ✅ Example: Saving integration pattern
   await mcp_mcp-feedback-enhanced_interactive_feedback({
     project_directory: "/Users/paul/Workspace/weaverse-project/workspace",
     summary: "Created integration between builder visual editor and weaverse React components.
-Would you like me to save any insights about this integration pattern to Cursor memory?"
+Would you like me to save any insights about this integration pattern to Roo Code memory?"
   });

   // If user agrees: